 Foods such as vegetables and fruits are low in calories and have high water content.
-They are also very nutrient-dense as they contain vitamins and other important minerals such as magnesium, calcium, potassium, and phosphorus.
+They are also very nutrient-dense as they contain vitamins and important minerals such as magnesium, calcium, potassium, and phosphorus.
 You can therefore fill up on veggies and fruits without worrying about consuming excess calories.

 Plant-based foods are also rich in fiber.
 A high-fiber intake has been shown to aid in weight loss (16).
 Fiber helps fill you up.
 It moves slowly and undigested through the digestive tract, slowing emptying of the stomach, which keeps you full for longer.

-One study found that upping your fiber intake by about 14 grams daily was linked to a 10% reduction in energy intake and 1.9 kilograms weight loss over 3.8 months (4).
+One review found that upping your fiber intake by about 14 grams daily was linked to a 10% reduction in energy intake and 1.9 kilograms weight loss over 3.8 months (4).
 Another study in healthy adult males reported that consuming 33 grams of insoluble fiber helped decrease appetite and food intake (17).